suppressMessages({

 \[\begin{align} Y_i & = \beta_0+\beta_1 X_{i}+\beta_2 X_i^2+\ldots+\beta_{p_0} X_i^{p_0}+U_i,\\ U_i &\sim N(0,1),\\ X_i &\sim N(0,1). \end{align}\]

-Let’s define a custom R function to generate the data:
+Let’s define a custom R function to generate the data.
+Here, all \(\beta\)’s are set to one:

 DGP<-function(n,p0){